RamiKrispin/awesome-ds-setting/README.md

 #### Set RStudio

+- Workspace - select `Never` to `Save workspace to .RData on exit` option
 - History - go to `Tools` -> `Global Option` -> `General` and untick the first options - `Always save history...`.
 This will avoid saving the session on quit.
 - Code:
   - Code snippet - go to `Tools` -> `Global Option` -> `Code`, on the Snippet menue tick the `Enable code snippets` option and select `Edit Snippets` button to edit your snippits.
 My default snippets available [here](https://gist.github.com/RamiKrispin/b16b63688746c4cfd01ec21cc7c25d2a).